 The challenge is understanding how technology, market and policy solutions might contribute to the delivery of a clean, secure and affordable energy system, and what actions need to be taken to drive new innovations through to commercial reality.

-The Infrastructure and Engineering team offers capability and a number of assets, in the following areas:
+The Infrastructure and Engineering team offers capability in the following areas:

 - Bioenergy – building an evidence base to assess the sustainability of land use change to biomass production in the UK, including modelling tools to identify optimal bioenergy value chains, low carbon energy technologies that deliver carbon savings, and maximising the combination with Carbon Capture and Storage.